ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 ## Version -00 to -01 ## {#sec-00-01}

-* Deleting an Access Token does not delete the Group OSCORE Security Context.
+* Deleting an access token does not delete the Group OSCORE Security Context.

 * Distinct computation of the PoP input when C and the AS use (D)TLS 1.2 or 1.3.